encoredev/encore/docs/primitives/services-and-apis.md

 You can read more about receiving webhooks in the [receive webhooks guide](/docs/how-to/webhooks).

-## Calling an API
+## Calling APIs
-Calling an API endpoint with Encore looks like a regular function call.
-Import the service package as if it's a regular Go package, using `import "encore.app/package-name"` and then call the API endpoint as if it's a regular function.
+Calling an API endpoint looks like a regular function call with Encore.
+Import the service package as a regular Go package using `import "encore.app/package-name"` and then call the API endpoint like a regular function.
+Encore will then automatically generate the necessary boilerplate at compile-time.

 In the example below, we import the service package `hello` and call the `Ping` endpoint using a function call to `hello.Ping`.